google/WebFundamentals/src/content/en/fundamentals/guides/principles/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "Principles of site design"
-description: "Google and AnswerLab undertook an intensive research study examining how a range of users interacted with a diverse set of mobile sites.
-The goal, to answer the question: what makes a good mobile site?"
+description: "Google and AnswerLab undertook a study examining how users interact with a diverse set of mobile sites.
+The goal was to answer the question, 'What makes a good mobile site?'"
 published_on: 2014-08-08
 updated_on: 2015-09-17
 order: 1